 It’s also essential that you don’t try to induce vomiting in your dog if they have eaten chocolate because they may choke.
 The most important thing to do is to monitor your dog’s health, especially their behaviour and any accidents that might happen.
 If you’re not sure what type of food or medication would be best for your pet, it’s best to call your vet, and they will make an assessment based on the information you provide.

 What Can I Do To Prevent My Dog From Eating Chocolate?

 One of the best things you can do to prevent chocolate poisoning is to keep all types of candy out of reach of your, dog-regardless if they’re in their trick-or-treat bags.
 Most dogs are aware when certain types of food are off-limits to them, so you must keep chocolate bars in containers or inside cabinets.

 Another big step in preventing your dog from eating chocolate is to ensure that they don’t smell the sweet aroma.
 Before you open a bag or box of candy, it’s best to put them in a spot that your dog cannot reach-or keep the trash can lid closed so they are unable to eat whatever is inside.

 If you notice chocolate bars, bags, or wrappers left out on kitchen counters or tables-it’s best to put them in a secure place before your dog can get to them.
 Most dogs can get into cabinets without any problems, so it’s best to keep anything with chocolate out of reach if you don’t want your dog eating it.

-The most important thing to note when discussing household rules is that every dog is different.
+The most important thing to note when discussing household rules is that dogs are different.
 While some may be able to resist the temptation of chocolate, others might not.
-If you’re not sure if your dog has a history of eating candy, it’s best to keep them on a tight leash and watch what they do when they’re out.
+If you’re unsure if your dog has a history of eating candy, it’s best to keep them on a tight leash and watch what they do when they’re out.